Archello Awards 2025: Open for Entries! Submit your best projects now.

 Andrea Martiradonna

-A high-performance insulated glass façade maximizes natural light and external connectivity, featuring a double-glazed curtain wall with aluminum shading fins for exceptional insulation (0.7 W/m²K).
-Sleek aluminum accents add a refined aesthetic, while a striking glass and metal entrance pavilion with a protective canopy welcomes visitors.
+A high-performance insulated glass façade enhances daylight and visual openness.
+It consists of a double-glazed curtain wall fitted with aluminum shading fins, achieving an insulation value of 0.7 W/m²K.
+At the entrance, a glass and metal pavilion with a protective canopy marks the access point for visitors.

 photo_credit Andrea Martiradonna